jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-dynamic-idp-resolution/README.md

-picketlink-federation-saml-idp-basic: PicketLink Identity Provider With a Basic Configuration
+picketlink-federation-saml-dynamic-idp-resolution: PicketLink Federation SAML Dynamic IdP Resolution
 ===============================
 Author: Pedro Igor
-Level: Intermediate
+Level: Advanced
 Technologies: PicketLink Federation, SAML v2.0
-Summary: Basic example that demonstrates how to setup an application as a SAML v2.0 Identity Provider.
+Summary: Demonstrates how to write a custom handler to dynamically choose the Identity Provider for a given Service Provider
 Source: <https://github.com/picketlink/picketlink-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of *PicketLink Federation* SAML v2.0 support to setup an application as an Identity Provider in *JBoss Enterprise Application Platform 6* or *WildFly*.
+This example demonstrates the use of *PicketLink Federation* SAML v2.0 support to provide a dynamic resolution of the IdP for Service Providers.

-It provides a minimal configuration to enable your application as an Identity Provider, accordingly with the SAML v2.0 specification.
-An Identity Provider or IdP, is responsible to centralize authentication and issue SAML Assertions to their relying parties, also known as Service Providers.
-PicketLink supports both SAML v1.1 and v2.0 versions.

-Although this example provides you a good start to understand how an Identity Provider works, it does not provide some other important security-related configurations such as signature and encryption.
-We strongly recommend you to read our documentation about how to make your deployment safe and secure from a SAML perspective.

-Before you run this example, you must have a security-domain configuration in your server to authenticate users and provide role mappings.
+This is an EAR application providing the following submodules:

+* idp-one.war : PicketLink Identity Provider
+* idp-two.war : PicketLink Identity Provider
+* idp-default.war : PicketLink Identity Provider
+* service-provider.war : PicketLink Service Provider

+By default, the *service-provider.war* is configured to redirect users to the *idp-default.war*, if no other IdP is specified.
+To specify a different IdP, other than the default one, you just need to make a request to the *service-provider.war* as follows:

+    To use *idp-one.war*, use http://localhost:8080/service-provider/?IDP=one.

+    To use *idp-two.war*, use http://localhost:8080/service-provider/?IDP=two

+    To use *idp-default.war*, use http://localhost:8080/service-provider/

+The dynamic resolution for IdPs is provided by the following custom handler:

+    org.picketlink.quickstarts.federation.saml.CustomerSAML2AuthenticationHandler

+Located at */picketlink-federation-saml-dynamic-idp-resolution/service-provider/src/main/java/org/picketlink/quickstarts/federation/saml*.

+You can check how this handler is configured by looking at the */pedroigor/java/workspace/jboss/picketlink/picketlink-quickstarts/picketlink-federation-saml-dynamic-idp-resolution/service-provider/src/main/webapp/WEB-INF/picketlink.xml*.

+Basically, what this handler does is use the information from the request to choose the appropriate IdP.
+In this case, we're just using a request parameter to identify which IdP should be used to authenticate users.

 You can checkout the SAML v2.0 specification from [here](http://saml.xml.org/saml-specifications).
 We strongly recommend you to spend some time understanding at least the basic core concepts from it.